 Bear in mind, though, these terms are not standardised across the IT sector.
-Always check adverts carefully to find out the details of a vacancy, as the duties and level of seniority involved can vary significantly even within the same job title.
+Always check job adverts carefully to find out the details of a vacancy, as the duties and level of seniority involved can vary significantly even within the same job title.

 What skills do technical architects need?

 You'll need a broad and up-to-date knowledge of software applications, programming languages and hardware, as well as an understanding of quality standards, legislation and best practice in the IT industry.

-In addition, you'll need advanced soft skills required for the management side of the job.
-In particular these include:
+In addition, you'll need advanced soft skills required for the management side of the job:

 - Anticipating and solving problems - a key part of the role is seeing where problems might arise during an IT project and finding solutions before they go 'live' and disrupt the organisation.

 - Communication skills - you'll need to be adept at listening to, understanding and explaining concepts to both managerial and technical colleagues.

 - Dealing with pressure - technical architects have a lot of responsibility and you'll have to be able to deliver results in high-pressure circumstances.

 - Prioritisation and time management - IT projects often have tight deadlines and missing them can have significant consequences for your organisation or client.

 - Relationship-building - it's important to develop trust and understanding between the technical teams and managers or clients to ensure a project runs smoothly.

-During your degree and early in your career, always keep in mind the skills that technical architects need.
-Take every opportunity to develop and gain evidence of these skills so you can use them later to persuade employers that you're ready to make the step up.
+Take every opportunity to develop and gain evidence of these skills so you can use them later to show employers that you're ready to make the step up.